Team vs solo truck driving – How to pick which is best for you

 1. Are you looking for independence or companionship on the road?

-Before making the decision to become a solo or team driver, you’ll want to consider your social preferences and needs.
-Ask yourself if you would like to have a travel companion or if you would prefer a more solitary lifestyle.
+Before making the decision to become a solo or team driver, you’ll want to consider your social preferences.
+Ask yourself if you would like to have a travel companion or if you would prefer a more independent lifestyle.

-If you’re someone who prefers to spend time alone or are someone who doesn’t like to share a space with others, solo truck driving may be for you.
-As a solo driver, you won’t have to share your cab with anyone, plus you’ll have control over when you stop, where you eat and when you sleep
+If you’re someone who prefers to spend time alone or doesn’t like to share a space with others, solo truck driving may be for you.
+As a solo driver, you won’t have to share your cab with anyone.
+Plus, you’ll have control over when you stop, where you eat and when you sleep.

-If the thought of driving alone doesn’t appeal to you, team driving is the way to go.
-Drivers can team up with their spouse, relative, military buddy, friend, classmate, or they take advantage of Schneider’s Team Matching Program to find a driving partner.
+If the thought of driving alone doesn’t appeal to you, team driving may be the way to go.
+Drivers can team up with their spouse, relative, military buddy, friend or classmate.
+At Schneider, drivers also have the option to find a driving partner through Schneider’s Team Matching Program.

-Plus, if you’re looking for a little extra companionship, Schneider also has a Team Pet Policy that allows team drivers to bring a cat or dog on the road with them.
+Plus, if you’re looking for a little extra or other companionship, Schneider has a Team Pet Policy that allows team drivers to bring a cat or dog on the road with them.

 2. How much do you want to earn?